carterjs/mini-chat/README.md

 The easiest way to run this project is with Docker.
 Simply run `docker-compose up` or in the newest version of the Docker CLI, `docker compose up`.

-Unfortunately for me, Deno's file watching system doesn't seem to work on the new Apple Silicon computers while also running within a Docker container.
-It seems to work fine on other architectures, but since it doesn't work on my main computer, the live reloading isn't enabled when in the Docker environment.

 #### Running Without Docker